CivicTechTO/toronto-community-directory/_communities/free-geek-toronto.md

   unwanted and end-of-life technology, and work with partners to increase digital inclusion in our city.
 source: gnntoronto
-tags: |-
 tags:
   - type/organization
   - for/technology
   - for/digital-inclusion
   - for/volunteering
   - neighbourhood/liberty-village
   - borough/old-toronto
 link: https://www.freegeektoronto.org
 address:
   streetAddress: 180 Sudbury Street, Unit C3